Redot-Engine/redot-docs/tutorials/xr/openxr_hand_tracking.rst

 -----------------------------

 This is an OpenXR extension that provides information about the source of the hand tracking data.
-At this moment only a few runtimes implement it but if it is available, Godot will activate it.
+At this moment only a few runtimes implement it but if it is available, redot will activate it.

 If this extension is not supported and thus unknown is returned, you can make the following assumptions: